 - L. Hertling & E. Kiirschbaum, The Roman Catacombs and Their Martyrs, trans.
 M. Joseph Costelloe.
 Milwaukee: Bruce Publishing Company, 1956, p.
 21.

-- The jars, usually two-handled storage vases, most often amphorae, served in poor burials both to mark the graves and to be used as funnels for the libations of the mourners.
+- The jars, usually two-handled storage vases, especially amphorae, served in poor burials both to mark the graves and to be used as funnels for the libations of the mourners.

 - Burials similar to these were found in the Vigna Randanini catacomb, except for the use of marble tiles rather than tuff slabs: N. Muller, "Il cimitero degli antichi ebrei posto sulla via Portuense," Dissertazioni della Pontificia Accademia Romana di Archeologia, ser.
 2:12 (1915), pp. 223-224.